-UU Music Leader Tour
+UU Music Leader Tour for Religious Professionals

-UU Music Leaders are invited to participate in a two-week experience sharing music and learning with UUA justice partners and Unitarian congregations in India.
+UU Religious Professionals are invited to participate in a two-week experience sharing music and learning with UUA justice partners and Unitarian congregations in India.
 The UU College of Social Justice and the UUA are hosting this tour, which plans to visit a social justice organization near Mumbai, and the school it runs for Adivasi girls; a justice organization in central India that employs the music of Kabir in its work; and Unitarian churches in the Khasi Hills of Northeast India.

 Why Travel to India?

 India’s social justice movements have profoundly rich music traditions stretching back centuries.
-This trip is designed for UU musicians to share music from their own traditions and learn music from students, activists, and congregations in India.
+This trip is designed for UU Religious Professionals to share music from their own traditions and learn music from students, activists, and congregations in India.
 Participants will perform prepared music, hear songs important to social movements, engage in worship, and make connections with Unitarian communities.
 Meeting with partners in three regions, participants will learn about current justice struggles and Unitarian history in India.

 Who are our partner organizations?

 Where will we stay?

 During most of the journey we will stay in comfortable, two to three-star hotels where participants can expect many modern amenities.
 Three nights of the trip will be spent at the campus of our partner organization in rural Maharashtra.
 Participants will stay in simple but clean rooms with four to six beds each, a shared bathroom, and ceiling fans.
 Purified drinking water will always be available throughout the trip.